Rixile544/WEDE-POE/README.md

+README — Luna Café Website
 1. Project Overview

-Café Lumière is a warm, elegant café website designed to showcase the brand’s ambience, menu, and identity.
-This Web Development POE demonstrates practical front-end skills through a responsive, user-friendly site that blends modern coding techniques with timeless design principles.
+The Luna Café website is a polished, responsive web project developed as part of the Web Development POE.
+The aim is to present Luna Café’s brand, menu, and ambience through a user-friendly interface that blends modern web standards with a timeless, classic café aesthetic.
+The site highlights solid front-end development skills while maintaining a clean and cohesive visual identity.

 2. Features

-Fully responsive design
+Fully responsive layout (mobile → desktop)

-Menu page with clear layout
+Menu page featuring key offerings

-About page expressing the café’s story
+About page with the café’s story and values

-Contact/booking form with basic validation

-Smooth navigation with JavaScript interactions

-Consistent colour palette and typography inspired by Café Lumière’s identity
+Contact page with an inquiry/booking form

+JavaScript-enabled interactions and smooth navigation

+Consistent styling aligned with the Luna Café brand: warm tones, simple elegance, clear readability

 3. Technologies Used

-HTML5
+HTML5 for semantic structure

-CSS3 (Flexbox, Grid, media queries)
+CSS3 for styling (Flexbox, Grid, media queries)

-JavaScript (ES6)
+JavaScript (ES6) for dynamic behaviour

+Optional enhancements: custom fonts, scroll animations, icons

 4. Installation Instructions

-Download or clone the repository:
+Clone or download the repository:

-git clone <your-repo-link>
+git clone <your-repository-link>

-Open the project folder
+Open the folder in your editor.

-Open index.html in any browser
+Run index.html in any browser.

-Optional: Use VS Code Live Server for live preview
+Optional: Use VS Code Live Server for real-time preview.

 5. How to Use the Website

-Use the navigation bar to move through pages
+Navigate through the pages using the top navigation bar.

-View the menu, explore the gallery, and read about the café
+Browse the menu, read about Luna Café, and view images of the space.

-Submit booking/inquiry details through the contact form
+Use the contact form to send inquiries or booking requests.

-The layout adapts automatically to any screen size
+The website automatically adapts to any device or screen size.

 6. Project Structure
-cafe-lumiere/
+luna-cafe/
 │── index.html
 │── menu.html
 │── about.html